Types of Pillows for Your Bed

 Feather pillows make use of the layer of feathers beyond down.
 These feathers are still small and soft, but have more pronounced quills, which makes for a pillow that’s light, moldable, and more affordable than a down pillow.
 Over time, feather pillows tend to flatten out, so they must be fluffed regularly to keep them at their fullest potential.

-Polyester-filled pillows are versatile, affordable, and a popular option for those who are allergic to natural feathers and down.
+Polyester- and down alternative-filled pillows are versatile, affordable, and a popular option for those who are allergic to natural feathers and down.
 Because polyester is a synthetic fiber, it can be produced at a fraction of the cost of more premium pillow fillings.
 It’s also a low-maintenance option that can be tossed in the washer alongside your pillowcases and sheets.

 Memory foam is a unique material that is best for side and back sleepers.
 A memory foam pillow molds itself to your neck and head for custom support unlike any other.
 If you suffer from neck or spinal pain, your doctor may recommend using a memory foam pillow to help prevent discomfort.
 Most of these pillows are made of one solid piece of foam, which makes for a smooth and firm surface to rest your head.
 For a softer memory foam option, look for shredded memory foam pillows, which use small chunks of memory foam rather than one large piece.